LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.18.0
+*Released*: 29 January 2025
+- QueryModel: rename getSelectedIdsAsInts to intSelections, convert to `get` method
+- Fix types for "sampleIds" variable
+    - Despite being typed as string[] it is actually always number[]
+- Rename getFieldLookupFromSelection to getLookupRowIdsFromSelection

 ### version 6.17.3
 *Released*: 28 January 2025
 - Issue 52082: default `SearchPanel` to `encodeQuotes: true`